Clinton to rally for Obama in Pittsburgh on Monday

 Recent polling shows the race tightening in the Keystone State with both campaigns pouring advertising dollars and visits into the closing weekend.

 Salena Zito is a staff writer for Trib Total Media.
-You can reach her at email@example.com.There are currently no comments for this story.
+You can reach her at firstname.lastname@example.org.